 Harry and Cho came running up, both covered with muck.
 "Ron, you are not going to believe this!" yelled the first. " Malfoy and Pansy Parkinson-"

 But they were moving amazingly swiftly out of hearing, and the Broomshed did not catch anything else.

-But although it was aware that Ron and Hermione had become a couple, it never figured that out.
+But although it became aware that Ron and Hermione had become a couple, it never figured that out.
 Broomsheds aren't that smart.